 - Meet specific income and resource limitations

-- Meet medical need standards
+- Satisfy medical eligibility standards

-WHAT PROGRAMS UNDER MEDICAID CAN HELP:
+PROGRAMS UNDER MEDICAID THAT CAN HELP

-Since 1996, the NJ Department of Health and Senior Services has administered all Medicaid and Managed Long Term Support Services and programs for eligible beneficiaries.
+Since 1996, the NJ Department of Health and Senior Services (DMAS) has administered all Medicaid and Managed Long Term Support Services and programs for eligible beneficiaries.

 Benefits of Using an Elder Care Attorney to Qualify for NJ Medicaid Eligibility

 Mr. Niemann and his office successfully handled the filing of a Medicaid application for my Mom.
 They coordinated all the paperwork and detailed financial requirements requested by the County Board of Social Services.
 His office was courteous and professional to me and my family throughout the process.
 They answered our questions and responded back to us in a timely manner.
 The guidance and advice of Mr. Niemann and his staff is sincerely appreciated.